 If your property were to be classified as "open space", you are eligible for a fee reduction.
 Both residential and non-residential properties are eligible.

 To learn more about this program, contact the Stormwater Services Section at 206-477-4811 or refer to the

 If you are a low-income senior citizen who lives on property you own, you may be exempt from the surface water fee.
 The Office of the King County Assessor determines qualifications for exemption, and applications can be made by phoning 206-296-3920.
 Only residential properties are eligible.

 Administrative appeals process

 If you believe the impervious surface measurement on your property is incorrect, the calculation of your SWM fee is incorrect, or that a discount has not properly been applied to your surface water management fee, please speak to one of our customer service representatives at 206-477-4800 so that we can review your assessment promptly.
-In some cases, you may already qualify for a discount; in others, fee reductions may not be granted until the next year.Visit the Common Questions and Answers page for answers to other surface water management-related questions.
+The assessment will determine if the surface water management fee for your parcel is calculated properly and also inform you of any available options for reducing the fee.Visit the Common Questions and Answers page for answers to other surface water management-related questions.
 For more detailed, technical information about SWM fee measurement, discount requirements, how to apply for a cost-sharing grant or about pervious surface credits, refer to SWM Fee Protocols document.

 For more information about SWM fee discounts and cost-sharing, please call King County Water and Land Resources Division at 206-477-4800.